transcom/move.mil/CONTRIBUTING.md

 ### Update Menu items

 On May 19th, 2020 the `web/modules/custom/custom_move_mil_menus` module was unistalled, and from then on, the menu started being only content.
-To update menu items please go to [the site](https://move.mil/admin/structure/menu/manage/main) and make the modifications there. _You would need an admin role to do so._
+To update menu items please go to [the site](https://move.mil/admin/structure/menu/manage/main) and make the modifications there. _You would need an admin role to do so._ You can unistall and remove the custom_move_mil_menus.

 ### Verifying Changes